 ContextualCompressionRetrieverwhich wraps another Retriever along with a DocumentCompressor and automatically compresses the retrieved documents of the base Retriever.

 Some example DocumentCompressors:

 LLMChainExtractoruses an LLMChain to extract from each document only the statements that are relevant to the query.

 EmbeddingsFilterembeds both the retrieved documents and the query and filters out any documents whose embeddings aren’t sufficiently similar to the embedded query.
 On it’s own this compressor does something very similar to most VectorStore retrievers, but it becomes more useful as a component in…

 DocumentCompressorPipeline, which makes it easy to create a pipeline of transformations and compressors and run them in sequence.
 A simple example of this is you may want to combine a

 EmbeddingsFilterto first break up your documents into smaller pieces and then filter out the split documents that are no longer relevant.

 You can try these out with any existing Retriever (whether VectorStore based or otherwise) with something like:

-Head to the notebook here for some examples!
+Head to the walkthrough here to get started!